-The competition condition (1) in conjunction with the incentive condition (2) dictates that the total hash-rate follows from individual investments of mutually competing miners.
+Competition condition (1) in conjunction with incentive condition (2) dictates that the total hash-rate follows from individual investments of mutually competing miners.
 By investing in mining capacity, miners aim to extract rents, which is only possible if the system proves to be stable in the future.
-In such an environment, the equilibrium condition results from the competition condition (1) and incentive compatibility constraint (2) as follows:
+In such an environment, the equilibrium condition, as derived by Budish (2022), results from competition condition (1) and incentive compatibility constraint (2) as follows:

-$$R_B > \frac{V{attack}}{\alpha}.$$ (3)
+$$R_B > \frac{V{attack}}{\lambda A t}.$$ (3)

-In equilibrium, the one-off rewards of an attack must be relatively small to the per-block proceeds of honest behavior to maintain stability.
-From a miner's perspective, employing mining power to propose blocks with valid transactions must be economically beneficial compared to the returns from a one-time attack.
-It follows that block revenues must be high, limiting the operating conditions and scalability of PoW consensus.
+In equilibrium, the one-off rewards of an attack must be small relative to the per-block proceeds of honest behavior to maintain stability.
+From a miner's perspective, profit expectations from employing mining power to valid blocks exceeds returns from an attack, if condition (3) is satisfied.
+It follows that block revenues must be high to maintain incentive compatible, limiting the operating conditions and scalability of PoW consensus.

 But what are the potential proceeds of an attack?
 The answer depends on the attacker's possible actions, which we describe below.
 An attacker, controlling a majority of hash-power, is able to generate an alternate chain faster than the aggregate of honest miners.
-The attacker can use this private chain strategically to replace the blockchain created by honest miners with his own alternative.
-By doing so, the attacker controls which transactions are included in the transaction ledger.
-More importantly, the attacker can remove transactions settled on the public blockchain by starting an alternative chain with varying transactions based on the most recent public history.
-The alternative chain evolves into the longest chain at a particular stage, depending on the majority of computing capacity the attacker holds, while honest miners continue to append blocks to the public blockchain.
+The attacker can harness this private chain to replace the blockchain created by honest miners at a strategically opportune moment.
+This allows the attacker to control which transactions are included in the ledger and - more importantly - to remove transactions settled on the public blockchain.
+Technically, the attacker starts an alternative chain with different transaction blocks based on the most recent public history, while honest miners continue to append blocks to the public blockchain.
+Sooner or later, the attacker's chain evolves into the longest chain, depending on the majority of computing capacity the attacker controls.
 Once the alternative surpasses the public chain, honest miners accept the attacker's chain following the consensus protocol.

-An attacker's proceeds first contain all block rewards from the alternative chain.
-However - since the attacker controls a majority of processing capacity - he could earn similar payoffs by mining on the public blockchain.
+An attacker's proceeds contain all block rewards from the alternative chain.
+However, since rewards are allocated proportional to processing capacity, he could earn equal payoffs by mining on the public blockchain.
 The main incentive for an attack stems from the ability to select the transactions that are executed on the decentralized ledger.
 This opportunity is not unlimited: An attacker, for instance, cannot manipulate accounts on the blockchain or transfer Bitcoins owned by other network participants to addresses under his control.
-To initialize such transactions, the attacker would need to (i) successfully impair the cryptographic fundamentals or (ii) gain access to a users' private key.
-However, the attacker can perform a so-called "double-spending attack".
+To initialize such transactions, the attacker would need to impair the cryptographic fundamentals or gain access to a users' private key.
+What the attacker can perform is a so-called "double-spending attack".

-In a first step, the attacker spends his Bitcoins in exchange for (off-chain) goods, assets, or fiat currencies.
+In a first step, the attacker spends his Bitcoins in exchange for goods, assets, or other (crypto-)currencies.
 The record in the public blockchain validates the transaction, and the counterparty delivers the goods or assets.
 After a short lock-up period, the seller considers the payment irrevocable through the entry in the blockchain.
-In a second step, the attacker reverses the transactions after receiving the counter value.
-For this purpose, he creates an alternative blockchain that no longer contains the transactions underlying the original trading contract.
-By employing his majority of processing power, the alternative chain becomes the longest chain and is considered valid by the network.
+In a second step, the attacker reverses the payment after obtaining the countervalue by creating an alternative chain that no longer contains the payment transaction underlying the trade.
+Given the attacker's majority of processing power, the alternative chain eventually exceeds the public chain and is considered valid by the network.
 This approach undermines the finality of transactions on the decentralized ledger, as the attacker reverses the payment process while retaining the goods and assets.
-Conceptually, the attacker can use his native coins multiple times by repeatedly performing the manipulation approach.
+Conceptually, the attacker can employ his cryptoassets multiple times by repeatedly performing the manipulation approach.
 Therefore, it is not strictly a "double-spending" but rather a "multiple-spending problem".